greganswer/greganswer.github.io/_posts/2023-09-10-dependency-dilemma.md

 I believe 5 of these 7 errors would have been eliminated if I avoided the 3 things in the list above.
 I learned a lot using these tools and I have no regrets but I would not use them again for small projects.

+Try A/B testing your dependencies.
+Try working without one or more for a few weeks.
+If you still need them, document why with a few examples.
+You can add this to the project README for future developers to to review.

 I’m very cautious with production dependencies.
 I check for longevity, activity, popularity, and maintenance of packages before pulling them into my personal or professional projects.

 I have a few stories and there are many other stories of popular package that just stopped working one day.
 Just google “colors.js and faker.js”.